 If you’re looking to go local, your options would include the following:

 - Canadian Society for Exercise Physiology (CSEP)

-In some cases, gyms, fitness centers, and health clubs will have their own in-house certification and training process to get employees up to speed with the specifics of that organization, in most cases, just a high school diploma will suffice.
+In some cases, gyms, fitness centers, and health clubs will have their own in-house certification and training process to get employees up to speed with the specifics of that organization; in most cases, just a high school diploma will suffice.

 Knowing what you will learn through certification will open your eyes to a wealth of information you would otherwise be oblivious to.
 That confidence and competency can easily set you apart in a field of less knowledgeable individuals.

-all this considered, you could also upskill by getting a bachelor’s degree in a health and fitness-created field such as kinesiology.
+You could also upskill by getting a bachelor’s degree in a health and fitness-created field such as kinesiology.

 Step 3: Register for Insurance and Professional Membership

-When it comes to fitness, there is an inherent risk of injury and medical complications arising no matter how well administered the exercise technique is.
+Regarding fitness, there is an inherent risk of injury and medical complications arising no matter how well administered the exercise technique is.

 Physical activity, especially for those new to it, is a tough journey and often leads to unfavorable events.